ERP Toolkit

 - Configure use cases -- define inbound/outbound data flows with entity mappings

-- Test mappings -- use the mapping simulation endpoint to validate before going live
+- Test mappings -- use the mapping simulation endpoint to validate before going live.
+See the Mapping Examples repo for a TDD approach

 - Send events -- push data from your ERP to the inbound API